lizmat/articles/cases-of-UPPER-6.md

 - [`take`](https://docs.raku.org/routine/take) - pass item to `gather`
 - [`warn`](https://docs.raku.org/routine/warn) - warn with given message

 Just as runtime exceptions they all perform the work they are expected to do without needing any specific action from a user.
-However, you can **not** catch these exceptions with a `CATCH` block, you need a [`CONTROL` block](https://docs.raku.org/syntax/CONTROL) for that.
+However, you can **not** catch these exceptions with a `CATCH` phaser, you need a [`CONTROL` phaser](https://docs.raku.org/syntax/CONTROL) for that.

 ### Handling control exceptions yourself